ADVRHumanoids/forest/README.md

 The forest project aims at automatizing the clone and build process for open source software.
 Differently from other systems such as [Conda](https://docs.conda.io/en/latest/), or [Conan](https://conan.io/), it is a non-intrusive system which does not aim at environment management.

 ## Quickstart
-Install the `xbot2_examples` recipe.
+Setup a new workspace and add new recipes.
 Optional arguments are surrounded by [square brackets].
  - `[sudo] pip3 install hhcm-forest`
  - `mkdir my_ws && cd my_ws`
  - `forest init`
+ - `source setup.bash`
  - `forest add-recipes git@github.com:advrhumanoids/multidof_recipes.git [--tag master]`

+ Install the `xbot2_examples` recipe with its dependencies.
  - `forest grow xbot2_examples [-j8] [--clone-protocol https]`

 ## Command line interface